CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>

  STEP 7: Your Help Desk is currently a Ghost Town.
-It is time to finally configure some Help Desk Agents to work these tickets!
+It is time to finally provision some Help Desk Agents to work these tickets!
 </h2>

 <p>